-Earlier today, HomeGain, the first company to provide free instant home valuations online, released the national and regional results of our fourth quarter home prices survey of nearly 1000 HomeGain current and former members.
+Earlier today, HomeGain, one of the first companies to provide free instant home valuations online, released the national and regional results of our fourth quarter home prices survey of nearly 1000 HomeGain current and former members.
 The survey asked their opinions on real estate values and what they thought of President Obama’s performance as President.

 On the HomeGain blog we published the full survey results, including Realtor commentary and charts.
 Earlier today we also published the results of the fourth quarter California home prices survey.